-Nar me Add dress FEII N Per centage of Ownership % 1.
-Enter Kentucky taxable income from Form 740, Line 11 2.
-Enter LLE income as shown on Kentucky Schedule K-1 3. or Form 725 4. enter total here Enter Kentucky tax on income amount on Line 1 5.
-Enter Kentucky tax on income amount on Line 3 6.
-Subtract Line 5 from Line 4.
-If Line 5 is larger than Line 4, enter zero.
-This is your tax savings if income is ignored 7.
-Enter nonrefundable limited liability entity tax credit (from Kentucky Schedule K-1 or Form 725) 8.
-Enter the lesser of Line 6 or Line 7.
+Naı me

+Ado dress

+FEI N

+Per centage of Ownership %

+1. Enter Kentucky taxable income

+from Form 740, Line 11

+2. Enter LLE income as shown

+on Kentucky Schedule K-1

+or Form 725

+3. Subtract Line 2 from Line 1 and

+enter total here

+4. Enter Kentucky tax on income

+amount on Line 1

+5. Enter Kentucky tax on income

+amount on Line 3

+6. Subtract Line 5 from Line 4.
+If Line 5

+is larger than Line 4, enter zero.

+This is your tax savings if income

+is ignored

+7. zintor mormoraridabio mintoa nabinty

+entity tax credit (from Kentucky

+Schedule K-1 or Form 725)

+8.

 This is your credit.
-Enter here and on Form 740, Section A, Line 1
+Enter here and

+on Form 740 Section A Line 1